AmaWaterways vs. Viking: A Travel Agent’s Honest Comparison (2026)

 Viking is known for its higher upfront cost structure on many river cruises.
 Viking requires larger nonrefundable deposits for new bookings and often applies staged payment deadlines that collect most of the fare well before final payment.
 Cancellation penalties escalate quickly.
 Because deposits are larger and often nonrefundable, cancellations made months in advance can already incur significant loss.

 AmaWaterways is generally more flexible and lower initial deposit requirements, with smaller refundable or partially refundable deposits on many itineraries and later final payment deadlines.
 Cancellation penalties are generally structured but can be less steep early on due to lower initial deposits.
+Ready to talk more?
+Book a complimentary vacation consultation here.

 Excursions: A Meaningful Difference

-This is where the lines diverge most clearly.
+When you are considering AmaWaterways vs. Viking, this is where the lines diverge most clearly.
 Viking includes one excursion per port in the base fare, typically a panoramic tour or guided walk.
 Additional options are available at extra cost, and they tend to have a cultural or culinary focus.

 AmaWaterways includes multiple excursions at each port — typically three or four — all in the fare.
 Options are tiered by activity level: Gentle tours for guests who need a slower pace, standard walking tours, and active hikes or bike rides for those who want more.
 Ships actually carry bicycles on board.
 If you want to cycle along the Danube between towns and have a cold beer waiting when you get back to the ship, AmaWaterways is built for that.